top of page

 • Fully aligned with NEP, PARAKH, and CBSE guidelines

-• White-labelled for each school’s unique needs
+• White-labeled for each school’s unique needs

-• Plug-and-play into existing ERPs or standalone
+• Plug-and-play into existing ERPs or can function standalone

 Teachers teach.
 Students reflect.
 The system takes care of the rest.
+What schools get isn’t merely compliance, but also clarity, confidence, and calm.

-🏫 Where We Go From Here
+Where We Go From Here

-The Holistic Progress Card isn’t just a new reporting format.
-It represents a deeper commitment to understanding who the child is, beyond scores and subjects.
+The Holistic Progress Card represents more than a new reporting format.
+It signifies a deeper commitment to understanding who the child is, beyond mere scores and subjects.
+For this commitment to succeed, we must support our educators with the systems they deserve.

 A powerful idea, when backed by a powerful system, becomes sustainable. 🌟

 If you are a school leader ready to make HPCs truly meaningful for your students, your teachers, and your future, the time to act is now.
+We invite you to join us on this journey.

 Comments